Relativistic oscillator model with spin for nucleon resonances: Application. Regge trajectories of nucleon resonances

-On the other hand, several states drop out of our systematics and we view them as including a different diquark configuration or no diquark at all.
+On the other hand, several states drop out of our systematics.
 These are the Roper resonance $N_{1/2+}(1440)$, $N_{5/2-}(1675)$ and $N_{9/2-}(2250)$.
-Actually, the position of the Roper resonance is a longstanding problem since both the conventional three-quark model \cite{Isgur} and quark-diquark scheme \cite{anisovichb} treat it as the radial excitation which is unexpected to be lighter than the first negative-parity excited state $N_{3/2-}(1535)$.
-As for $N_{5/2-}(1675)$ and $N_{9/2-}(2250)$, whose experimental masses are close to those of the positive-parity states with the same spin, their absence indicates that our model does not imply the parity doubling -- the occurrence of degenerate opposite-parity energy levels due to the chiral symmetry restoration \cite{DoublGlozmanCohen2,jaffe, DoublAfonin}.
-Nevertheless, the model accidentally gives us the approximate parity doublets: $N_{3/2+}(1900)$ and $N_{3/2-}(2080)$, $N_{1/2+}(2100)$ and $N_{1/2-}(2090)$.
+Actually, the position of the Roper resonance is a longstanding problem since both the conventional three-quark model \cite{Isgur} and quark-diquark scheme \cite{anisovichb} treat it as the radial excitation which is unexpected to be lighter than the first negative-parity state $N_{1/2-}(1535)$.
+To reproduce the correct splitting between $N_{1/2+}(1440)$ and $N_{1/2-}(1535)$, the effects of quark-antiquark pair contributions \cite{Nunez} and of curvature in combination with the approximate conformal symmetry \cite{KirchbachCompean} were invoked.
+Noticeably, all the three states that are dropped out have masses close to those of the states with the same spin and opposite parity, $N_{1/2-}(1535)$, $N_{5/2+}(1680)$ and $N_{9/2-}(2220)$.
+Thus, in principle, we were able to incorporate the absent states in our description if we assumed that the diquark configuration with opposite parity, \textit{i.e.} pseudoscalar could occur along with the scalar one at energies above $1400$~MeV.
+Then the degenerate opposite-parity energy levels would emerge: $N_{1/2+}(1440)$ and $N_{1/2-}(1535)$ \textit{etc}.
+However, the accurate treatment of different diquark configurations should incorporate mixing effects \cite{Nagata} that is out of scope of the present work.

+A few comments on the parity degeneracy are in order.
+The systematic parity doubling in excited baryons is usually thought to be a manifestation of effective chiral symmetry restoration in the upper part of the spectrum.
+However, when treated in different approaches, this phenomenon leads to different multiplet structures of baryon states (see reviews \cite{jaffe,DoublAfonin}).
+Under assumption that the $N$ and $\Delta$-resonances fill out the irreducible representations of the parity-chiral group $SU(2)_L\otimes SU(2)_R\otimes C_i$ \cite{DoublGlozmanCohen1}, there appear doublets of the $N$-resonance states (along with multiplets containing also $\Delta$'s).
+Alternatively, the $O(4)\otimes SU(2)_I$ symmetry advocated in Ref.\cite{o4} implies that $N$'s fall into the Rarita-Schwinger-like Lorentz multiplets $(K/2,K/2)\otimes[(1/2,0)\oplus(0,1/2)]$ whose dimensionality starts with 3, that is the approximately degenerate triplet $N_{1/2+}(1440)$, $N_{1/2-}(1535)$ and $N_{3/2-}(1520)$.
+Note that our model relies on the Dirac field transforming according to $(1/2,0)\oplus(0,1/2)$ rather than the Rarita-Schwinger field and thus has nothing to do with the above-discussed multiplets.

-To complete the comparison, we list the low-lying states predicted by the present model as well as by some other models in Table 1.
+In Table 1 we list the low-lying states predicted by the present model as well as by some other models.
 When comparing these results, one should keep in mind that the number of fitting parameters ranges from two in the present, AdS/QCD \cite{forkel} and Skyrme \cite{MK} models to seven in the relativized model \cite{CI}.